 Cllr Maria Higson lives on Fitzjohn’s Avenue.
 Living on such a perennially-congested road, and opposite the mega-development at 79 Fitzjohn’s Avenue, has made her a strident campaigner for cleaner air and better development control.

 Maria works in the NHS for Guy’s & St Thomas’s and is a publicly-elected governor of the Royal Free.
 She uses this expertise to inform her stance as Camden’s Shadow Cabinet member for Health & Adult Social Care.
 She is also the Shadow Cabinet member for Young People & Cohesion.

 She is a big supporter of community activism and volunteers at two homeless shelters, including a seasonal one at Hampstead Parish Church.
 She is also a committed feminist and serves as Hampstead & Kilburn Conservatives’ women’s officer, responsible for getting more women involved in the party locally.

 You can contact Maria at firstname.lastname@example.org.

 Cllr Stephen Stark

-Cllr Stephen Stark lives and works in the heart of Hampstead village and is married with a ten-year-old son who attends a local school.
+Cllr Stephen Stark lives and works in the heart of Hampstead village and is married with a son who attends a local school.
 Living and working here, Stephen experiences local issues first-hand.